jackyzha0/quartz/content/configuration.md

 You can see the base style sheet in `quartz/styles/base.scss` and write your own in `quartz/styles/custom.scss`.

 > [!note]
 > Some components may provide their own styling as well!
-For example, `quartz/components/Darkmode.tsx` imports its styles from `quartz/components/styles/darkmode.scss`.
+For example, `quartz/components/Darkmode.tsx` imports styles from `quartz/components/styles/darkmode.scss`.
 If you'd like to customize styling for a specific component, double check the component definition to see how its styles are defined.

 When you're ready, see how [[build|build and preview]] Quartz locally.